By Vanessa Tuckfield, Chapter member and member of the Communications Working Group

 - R Reusable

-Adding the creative commons licence of CC-By ensures that the principles are applied in their best form.
+Adding the Creative Commons licence of CC BY (Attribution) ensures that the principles are applied in their best form.